-An insectoid Xeno race from beyond the galaxy who has one single goal in mind for the countless planets they have come across: To devour everything in sight and to adapt and evolve in every possible way.
+An insectoid Xeno race from beyond the galaxy that has one single goal in mind for the countless planets they have come across — to devour everything in sight and to adapt and evolve in every possible way.

-- Throw the Dog a Bone: One of the less effective (and thus, rarely used) Tyranid units gets to kill a couple of Guardsmen during the BEHEMOTH finale, which makes it feel rather validated as a result.
+- Throw the Dog a Bone: One of the less effective (and thus, rarely used) Tyranid units gets to kill a couple of Guardsmen during the BEHEMOTH finale, which makes it feel rather validated afterwards.

-- Vile Villain, Saccharine Show: When these guys show up, there are very little laughs to be found.
-Even the daemons are treated as a lesser horror in comparison to these guys.
+- Vile Villain, Saccharine Show: When these guys show up, there are very few laughs to be found.
+Even the daemons of Chaos are treated as a lesser horror compared to the Tyranids.